 Dogs that spend a lot of time hiking or dogs that spend most of their time outdoors might need bathing more often than dogs who prefer to stay inside your home.

 Similar to humans, dogs have their bathing routines that will require help from different bathing essentials.
 Before you get wet with your furbaby, it is essential that you have everything you need.

 1. Dog Brush

 Brushing your dog’s coat is an essential part of canine maintenance.
-It serves many functions such as eliminating tangles, keeping their coat looking beautiful, massaging, and lubricating their skin by stimulating their natural oils and keeps pet hair away from clothing and furniture.
+It serves many functions such as eliminating tangles, keeping their coat looking beautiful, massaging, and lubricating their skin by stimulating their natural oils, and keeps pet hair away from clothing and furniture.

-Brushing your dog’s coat is vital before and after you bath them.
+Brushing your dog’s coat is vital before and after you bathe them.
 Your dog’s coat type decides which comb or brush will work appropriately for brushing.
 There are four main types of dog brushes: slicker brushes, rakes, bristles, and pin brushes.
 Below, you will find out which brush type is perfect for your dog.

 - Slicker Brushes

 Slicker brushes have narrow and short wires joined together on a flat surface.
 They are used on dogs with medium to long fur or curly-haired dogs to remove tangles.
 There are many diverse kinds of slicker brushes on the market, but choose one that is the correct size with a flexible handle to make brushing your dog more comfortable.